 Should you file a complaint?

 If you believe that you have made a sincere effort to solve your problem, but you still believe that the lawyer should be disciplined for his or her conduct, you may file a complaint.
-If the lawyer is found to have violated an ethical rule, the Board of Professional Responsibility will discipline the attorney or recommend discipline to the Wyoming Supreme Court.
+If the lawyer is found to have violated an ethical rule, the lawyer will be disciplined.
 However, the disciplinary process will NOT serve to:

 - set aside a criminal conviction;